 “Whitney did tell me that one of her primary vocal influences was Dee Dee,” says Nathan.
 “People think it’s usually her mum or her cousin Dionne.
 But actually, it’s her other cousin.”

 But Warwick was always the other cousin, or the other sister.
 (Cissy Houston was very scared that what happened to Dee Dee’s career would happen to Whitney, if she was as open about herself.
 In those years, society would not have been ready for the real Whitney Huston.
-Plus, the poor childhood and early life of Cissy and her sister Lee, Dee Dee and Dionne’s mother, it left the imprint on the search for success at any cost) Her solo career was punctuated with spells backing up her Dionne, along with Love and Cissy Houston.
+Early death of parents and poverty, Cissy and her sister Lee were strict in raising their children, but they wanted them to succeed in life.)
+Her solo career was punctuated with spells backing up her Dionne, along with Love and Cissy Houston.
 She was there until the end, for Dionne’s My Music and Me tour in 2006.
 “Sometimes it gets a little hard when you have a sister that is as famous as Dionne Warwick was to not get pushed into the background,” says Love.
 “They expect you to be as great as or be like.”
 The sisters remained together until Dee Dee’s final breath.
-(It’s not a Christian way to send your sister to die in a nursing home with so many relatives and not in a hospital or home care ???
+(Dee Dee had a stroke, but why she was in a nursing home with so many relatives and not in a hospital or home care ???
 Why did Dionne make this decision?
 Is it all about money?)

 In Kevin Macdonald’s film, Mary Jones says that Whitney didn’t tell her mother about the abuse because “she was ashamed”.
 Cissy can’t have known, she explains, or “she would have done something about it.”
 Certainly, in her actions towards her cousin, Whitney hid what was is alleged to have happened well.
 At Dee Dee’s funeral, the singer left her seat to join the choir in a moving rendition of ‘The Lord is My Shepherd‘.